Azure/AppService/_posts/2021-06-18-Root-CA-on App-Service-Guide.md

 "Could not establish trust relationship for the SSL/TLS secure channel".
 ```

-In this situtation, customers have two solutions:
+In this situtation, we have two solutions:

 1. Use a certificate that is issued by one of the Trusted Root CA in App Service on the remote server.
     - [How to get a list of Trusted Root CA on App Service using Kudu](#how-to-get-a-list-of-trusted-root-ca-on-app-service-using-kudu)